NFV Platform Design: A Survey: Taxonomy of NFV platforms

 \subsubsection{Hardware-assist design}

 \textbf{P4SC}~\cite{chen2019p4sc} and \textbf{P4NFV}~\cite{he2018p4nfv} explore P4 language to accelerate SFC processing.
 P4SC leverages the P4 to construct and consolidate SFCs.
-It parses the SFC policies specified by network operators and converts them into a P4 program, which is subsequently deployed onto the P4-compatible hardware.
+It parses SFC policies specified by network operators and converts them into a P4 program, which is subsequently deployed on P4-compatible hardware.
 P4NFV is designed for both hardware and software targets and supports runtime reconfiguration without violating state consistency.
 Albeit augmented with various software acceleration techniques, CPU cores might still fall short of performance.
 As a result, several platforms explore other hardware components for processing acceleration. \textbf{OpenANFV}~\cite{ge2014openanfv} features automated provisioning and elastic management of network services.
-To overcome the performance issue incurred by computation-intensive VNFs, it delegates a subset of functionalities to programmable hardware. \textbf{UNO}~\cite{le2017uno} targets the SmartNICs (i.e. ASIC, FPGA, System on Chip) for computation offloading without violating the interoperability with the existing orchestration plane.
-While still relying on a centralized orchestrator to make global decisions, UNO selectively places new VNFs on the underlying SmartNICs to minimize host CPU usage, based on a placement algorithm considering local system status.
-It also actively reruns the algorithm and adjusts VNF placement between host and SmartNICs.
-To hide the complexity of SmartNICs from the remote orchestrator, UNO exposes a single-switch abstraction that correctly maps traffic steering rules to the host or SmartNIC switches. \textbf{NICA}~\cite{eran2019nica} is a hardware-software co-designed platform for inline data path acceleration on SmartNICs with integrated FPGAs (F-NICs).
-The platform exposes a programming abstraction to give applications direct control over F-NIC accelerators and an I/O path virtualization to let multiple VMs share the F-NIC with guaranteed security and fairness. \textbf{FlowShader}~\cite{yi2019flowshader}, \textbf{GPUNFV}~\cite{yi2017gpunfv}, \textbf{Gen}~\cite{zheng2018gen}, \textbf{Grus}~\cite{zheng2018grus}, and \textbf{G-NET}~\cite{zhang2018g} seek to construct a concerted CPU-GPU pipeline to expedite SFC processing.
-FlowShader explores GPU and CPU for paralleled processing.
-It leverages the standard Linux TCP/IP stack to classify incoming traffic, and specialized data structures to buffer messages and maintain per-flow information.
-After a batch completes, it invokes a flow scheduling algorithm to balance the buffered data to GPU or CPU for processing.
-Notably, each GPU thread executes the entire processing logic of a VNF (or SFC) to ensure flow-level parallelism.
-FlowShader further provides a general API to develop compatible VNFs between CPU and GPU domains.
-GPUNFV also employs flow-level parallelism and wraps a whole SFC inside a single GPU thread.
-Compared with FlowShader, it only exploits GPU for processing, yet devotes CPU for kernel-bypassing packet I/O and flow classification based on the 5-tuple.
-Gen features the dynamic scheduling of GPU threads to elastically scale VNF instances.
-It also supports runtime SFC modification by exploring features of the CUDA library.
-Also, it maintains a connection with a remote controller to orchestrate SFC execution.
-Grus reduces the processing latency through a set of data path optimizations, including coordinated access of the PCI-E bus between CPU and GPU, fine-grained scheduling of consolidated VNFs, and dynamic batching.
-G-NET deploys network functions in VMs and offloads VNF processing to GPU.
-It manipulates the GPU context to allow for spatial GPU sharing across manifold VNF kernels and leverages safe pointers to guarantee GPU memory isolation.
-A scheduling algorithm is designed to calculate the per-SFC cost and optimize the GPU resource sharing.
+To address performance issues caused by computation-intensive VNFs, it offloads a subset of functionality to programmable hardware. \textbf{UNO}~\cite{le2017uno} targets SmartNICs (i.e., ASIC, FPGA, System-on-Chip) for computation offloading without violating interoperability with the existing orchestration plane.
+While still relying on a centralized orchestrator to make global decisions, UNO selectively places new VNFs on the underlying SmartNICs to minimize host CPU usage, using a placement algorithm that considers local system status.
+It also actively reruns the algorithm and adjusts VNF placement between the host and SmartNICs.
+To hide the complexity of SmartNICs from the remote orchestrator, UNO exposes a single-switch abstraction that correctly maps, ensuring rules to the host or SmartNIC switches. \textbf{NICA}~\cite{eran2019nica} is a hardware-software co-designed platform for inline data path acceleration on SmartNICs with integrated FPGAs (F-NICs).
+The platform exposes a programming abstraction that gives applications direct control over F-NIC accelerators and an I/O path virtualization that allows multiple VMs to share the F-NIC with guaranteed security and fairness. {\bf Nezha}~\cite{li2025nezha} advances SmartNIC-assisted NFVI acceleration by treating on-NIC resources as a poolable substrate for virtual-switch processing.
+It studies how SmartNIC constraints can become the bottleneck and proposes pooling/sharing strategies to improve performance isolation and throughput for demanding tenants.